steffensmartinsen/dashboard/README.md

 The **Weather** endpoint fetches the weather forecast for a specified user supplied from the user's registered city and country.
 The endpoint fetches data from the *Weather Forecast API* based on the user's location.
 To find the location for the weather forecast, the endpoint first fetches the coordinates of the city/country from the *Geocoding API*.<br>
+The endpoint utilizes an internal function that maps the date and hour to the corresponding weather data for that given hour.
+Every hour for a week (168 hours) is covered by the function.
+The internal function also determines a string suited for the given weather (e.g. *cloudy*, *clear*, *partly cloudy* etc.), determined on the basis of the data for a given hour.<br>
-The response body contains equally long arrays of the time on the format `YEAR-MONTH-DAY-HOUR:MINUTE`, temperature, precipitation, cloud cover, wind speed.<br>
+The response body contains every hour for the next week with the given string condition, in addition to temperature, precipitation, cloud cover, and wind speed.<br>
 The endpoint supports `GET` requests and enforces the user's username to be specified in the URL.<br>

 ### GET